Tom Costello (journalist): Education

 Costello received a bachelor's degree in broadcast journalism from the University of Colorado at Boulder in 1987 and a master's degree in Administration/International Commerce from Boston University at its Graduate Center in Brussels, Belgium.
 In 2018, Costello earned a certificate in Cybersecurity Risk Management from HarvardX.
+On April 29, 2023, Dr. Tom Costello received an honorary doctor of letters degree from Capitol Technology University in Laurel, Maryland.

 Career

 After spending two years at KVIA-TV in El Paso and six years at KUSA-TV in Denver, Costello contributed to Financial Times TV and CNN while earning a master's degree in Brussels, Belgium.

 From 1996 to 2004, Costello worked at CNBC business news.
 From 1996 to 1999, he reported from London for both CNBC and NBC News, covering Europe's economic union and the death of Princess Diana, among many stories.
 From 1999 to 2002, he served as CNBC's Nasdaq correspondent and was on duty in Manhattan when terrorists attacked on 9/11.

 Former NBC Washington Bureau Chief Tim Russert brought Costello to the DC bureau in 2005.
 Previously, he was based at NBC News headquarters in New York.